CodeAL1990/javascript-sidescroller/README.md

 Once the background layers a downloaded you can bring them in the html using img tags Once created, you can use getElementbyId or just use the Id to bring them as properties inside Background class For now just create layer5 for now to test it out
-Add layer(\*\*author wrote layer1 might be a typo) and create new instance of Layer with the required parameters(for dy, pass 1 into it since there is no value for speedModifier yet, and for image, pass the layer5 property)
+Add layer5(\*\*author wrote layer1 might be a typo) and create new instance of Layer5 with the required parameters(for dy, pass 1 into it since there is no value for speedModifier yet, and for image, pass the layer5 property)
 Add backgroundLayers property with an empty array Place the layer property inside this array
 Create custom update and draw methods